-Any hours worked in excess of 37.5 hours per week and/or any changes to the normal (8:00 a.m. - 4:30 p.m.) work schedule, must be approved in advance by the employee's direct supervisor.
+Any hours worked in excess of 37.5 hours per week and/or any changes to the normal (8:00 a.m. to 5:00 p.m.
+Monday through Thursday and 8:00 a.m. to 1:30 p.m. on Friday) work schedule, must be approved in advance by the employee's direct supervisor.
 Changes to the employee's normal work schedule for those who work 37.5 hours per week, or less, must be approved in advance by the direct supervisor.
 Changes of more than five days must be approved by the Executive Director.
 All programs must also have the approval of the Executive Director for any hours worked over 40 in a work week.
 However, as indicated previously in this handbook, all time worked must be recorded, regardless if previously approved.
-Head Start / Early Head Start employees should refer to the Head Start / Early Head Start Policy Manual.